 Regina tries to find her way through the house while the party is on-going, but she’s not having much luck.
 The house is old and confusing.
 She comes across some waitstaff who direct her back to the party – though she tries and avoid the party room, she still ends up there.
 There, she meets an old fling of hers, Doriano Montanari, who makes some lewd comments.
 Gina nearly punches him, but is stopped in the nick of time by Enzo, who pulls her off before she can shame herself.
 She’s amazed that he did it at all, but he assures her that he doesn’t wish her ill and that he wouldn’t want her to ruin her reputation by making a public spectacle of herself.
 She begrudgingly admits that she got lost and lets Enzo help her find the painting.

 15. Sneaking Around:

 While looking for the painting in the Napoletanis’ house, Gina and Enzo chat fairly amicably about wealth and art.
 Enzo finds himself increasingly attracted to Gina and isn’t doing so well at keeping his distance.
-After a while they stumble, not on the painting, but on Rosalia and Lorenzo in a pretty compromising position.
+After a while they stumble, not on the painting, but on Rosalia and Lorenzo in a compromising position.
 A huge argument breaks out, and Gina realises that something more than just infidelity is going on.
-Shortly after, Lotta comes by to tell them she found the painting… or rather, a fake version of it, as it turns out.
+Shortly after, Lotta comes by to tell them she found the painting… or rather: another forgery, as it turns out.
 Gina has a word with Enzo who admits that he’s being blackmailed by his sister’s fiancé, though he won’t say anything more.
 They agree to meet up the following day to discuss it away from everyone else.